prprprus/gds/README.md

 ### ReverseKeyIterator

-`ReverseKeyIterator` will traverse the key-value pair backwards or forwards.
+`ReverseKeyIterator` can traverse the key-value pair forward or backward.

 ```go
 type ReverseKeyIterator interface {